 Dealt with everything thrown his way.

-Picked up a yellow for a reckless challenge but was solid in defense otherwise.
+Picked up a yellow for a reckless challenge, but was solid in defence otherwise.

 Like Filipe Luis on the opposite flank, he did his job quietly and effectively.

 Handled everything that the opposition could muster and was aggressive in all the right ways.